UQ-RCC/hpc-docs/Bunya-User-Guide.md

-### Simple script for A100 GPUs.
+### Simple script for AIBN_OMARA A100 GPUs.

 **Node bun068.
-Most can use this node but access is prioritised for the group who owns this one.**
+The AIBN_OMARA A100 GPUs are restricted to a specific set of users.
+If you have not been given explicit permission you cannot use these.
+Only certain AccountStrings have access to these GPUs.
+If you should and cannot run a job please contact your supervisor..**

 `#!/bin/bash --login`<br>
 `#SBATCH --nodes=1`<br>